Purpose

 Elements of an Anchor Link

-Creating an anchor link
+anchor link tool

 How to create an anchor link